Joomla is firmly in the number two spot for the most popular content management system (CMS), right behind WordPress.

 If you've created your own Joomla masterpiece using this tutorial, share your thoughts in the comments below!

-Serving around 30% of the internet's websites, WordPress is by far the dominant force of the CMS and website building industry.
-In fact, the...
+Serving around 34% of the internet's websites, WordPress is by far the dominant force of the CMS and website building...